mainul35/Fusion/README.md

 # Fusion
-A simple JS framework for personal practice projects, it is under development.
+A simple JS framework for Single Page Application (SPA) development for personal practice projects.
+It is under development.